Classes, events and fun around the Northland

 Feb.
 14

-William Boydston Chapter Daughters of the American Revolution Meeting: Guest speaker Detective Richard Ford, Platte County Sheriff’s Department, topic Seniors beware-Don’t be Scammed, learn ways to be smarter than they are.
+William Boydston Chapter Daughters of the American Revolution Meeting: Guest speaker Detective Richard Ford, Platte County Sheriff’s Department, topic is “seniors beware — don’t be scammed, learn ways to be smarter than they are.”

 Feb.
 21